software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `onSearchButtonPress` - A callback that gets called when the search button is pressed.
 It receives the current text value of the search bar.
 - `placeholder` - Text displayed when search field is empty.
 Defaults to an empty string.
 - `textColor` - The search field text color.
+- `hintTextColor` - The search hint text color.
+(Android only)
+- `headerIconColor` - The search and close icon color shown in the header.
+(Android only)
+- `shouldShowHintSearchIcon` - Show the search hint icon when search bar is focused.
+(Android only)

 Below is a list of properties that can be set with `ScreenStackHeaderConfig` component: